-- Maintaining and improving information systems and appropriate record-keeping systems, to enable the collection and presentation of up to date and accurate information on a variety of matters in a timely manner. - Collaborating with other University teams and offices when dealing with student casework. - Keeping up to date with University policy and regulation updates, maintaining awareness of communications, etc. - Liaising with the CDT Administrator to ensure parity between courses and to share best practice. - Liaising with the Undergraduate Studies team on teaching provision by graduate research students. - As a member of the Postgraduate Studies team, you may be asked to support the administration of postgraduate taught programmes when necessary. - Any other tasks commensurate with the grade, as directed by the Head of Academic Administration or Head of Administration and Finance.
+Maintain and improve information systems and appropriate record-keeping systems, to enable the collection and presentation of up to date and accurate information on a variety of matters in a timely manner.

+- Keep up to date with central policy and regulation updates, maintaining awareness of communications, etc. - Cover for colleagues' absences as part of the Academic Administration team. - Undertake any other tasks commensurate with the grade, as directed by the Graduate Studies Officer or Head of Administration and Finance.

-Selection criteria
+Selection Criteria